AndrewDev88/ToDo-App/README.md

 ---

-## 📄 License

-MIT — free to use for any purpose.

----

-> Designed and developed with ❤️ to simulate a real-world production-ready workflow.
+> Designed and developed to try simulating a real-world production-ready workflow.